-Route Section County 4) Where would bigualists areas the project?
-1) Where would bicyclists cross the project?
-2) Where would bicyclists need to ride parallel to the project? ۷) where would bicyclists need to fide parallel to the project: a) Does the project provide unique or primary access (see 1.
-Across a river, railroad, highway corridor or other na or man-made barrier?
-Note 1): atural - Into or out of a residential or commercial development ent?
-Between communities or other likely significa destinations - such as a university campus recreation facility? nt or b) Are there any secondary roads parallel to the project th could reasonably be used by cyclists as alternates access these destinations (see Note 2)? at to If so, how far from the corridor are these roads?
-(A ke consideration with parallel roads is whether there a significant destinations located on the project corride that bicyclists would need to access.) re 3) 3) Do local governmental entities or other organizations have plans for bicycle facilities or generators, such as a park or recreational area that could affect this project or generate additional travel in the project corridor?
+Route Section County 1) \//ha re would bicyclists cross the project?
+1) vviie re would bicyclists closs the project?
+2) Whe re would bicyclists need to ride parallel to the project? a) [Does the project provide unique or primary access (see No. Across a river, railroad, highway corridor or other nate or man-made barrier?
+Note 1): ural - 2 2.
+Into or out of a residential or commercial developmen nt?
+3 B. Between communities or other likely significant destinations - such as a university campus or recreation facility? t .
+(Are there any secondary roads parallel to the project that could reasonably be used by cyclists as alternates to access these destinations (see Note 2)?
+1. f an how for from the corridor are those reade?
+(A key 9 f so, how far from the corridor are these roads?
+(A key consideration with parallel roads is whether there are significant destinations located on the project corridor hat bicyclists would need to access.)) ο, 3) plans ocal governmental entities or other organizations have s for bicycle facilities or generators, such as a park of eational area that could affect this project or generate ional travel in the project corridor? s